|1 posts found|

 Because you see other users "getting away with" some comments or types of behavior does not mean we endorse them, we just may have not seen them yet, so please report any violations of our Rules of Conduct so that we can be alerted to and deal with these issues.

-If there is an overarching issue or condition in a particular forum, or users singling you out for harassment, do not feel there is no recourse but to have to defend yourself.
-Please get in touch with me at email@example.com so I can become aware of the situation.
+If there is an overarching issue or condition in a particular forum that needs addressing (or if you have any questions), please get in touch with me at firstname.lastname@example.org so I can become aware of the situation.

 5) In closing: attack the opinion, not the poster.
 Ad hominem attacks do not strengthen your argument, in fact, they accomplish the exact opposite.